 Non-Movement Class Dates*:

-*All non-movement classes are on a Monday at 9am and take one hour to complete.
+*All non-movement classes are on a Monday at 9am unless otherwise indicated and take approximately one hour to complete.

 Movement Class Dates*:

-*All movement classes are on a Tuesday at 9am and take approximately two hours to complete.
+*All movement classes are on a Tuesday at 9am unless otherwise indicated and take approximately two hours to complete.